FlowFX/postalcodes_mexico/README.rst

 Usage
 --------
-The method `places` returns a list of tuples with all places that share the postal code.
+The method `places` returns a list of named tuples with all places that share the postal code.

     >>> from postalcodes_mexico import places
     >>> places('01000')